J-O-H-N-P-A-U-L/guzzolene/pages/atari-lynx/index.md

 description: "Atari Lynx development on Mac OSX"
 ---

+Back when I was a kid in the early nineties, Dad bought me an Atari Lynx II.
+He told me at the time that he'd much rather I spent my time building computer games, rather than play them.

-I just so happen to have an Atari Lynx II, so why not program my own game onto it?
-The device has an elegant retro look to it and is still powerful enough to allow to develop stuff quickly.
-Sprites can be zoomed and rotated line by line allowing to make textured polygons, its 4 channel base of polynomial generators, and some other nice gadgets.
+Fast forward to 2017 and I just so happen to have an Atari Lynx II, so why not make Dad proud and program my own game onto it?

+On top of all that, the Atari Lynx device has an elegant retro look to it.

+It's still powerful enough to run games quickly.

+Sprites can be zoomed and rotated line by line allowing to make textured polygons, it has a four channel base of polynomial generators (or whatever the hell that means), and some other nice gadgets.

+After some research into this subject, I ofcourse found a distinct lack of informtion on getting an Atari lynx development environment up and running on Mac OSX.

+So without further (or more) ado, I give you the method I hav put together for setting up your development environment for Atari Lynx development on Mac OSX.

 Visual Studio Code with C++ compiler:
 I have opted to use Visual Studio Code with C++ complier for my Atari Lynx IDE.
 You are welcome to use whatever you want, even a text editor will do the trick (personally, I don’t mind a nice IDE) C/C++ support for Visual Studio Code is provided today as a preview of Microsofts ambition to enable cross-platform C and C++ development using VS Code on Windows, Linux, and Mac.